-- Office for the Protection of Minors responsibilities are as follows: - Monitor compliance of the Protection of Minors in Youth Programs and Activities Policy and the Clemson University Operating Standards for Youth Programs and Activities. - Provide strategic advice to the Minors Program Advisory Committee. - Review/revise University Operating Standards for Youth Programs and Activities to manage and mitigate risk. - · Promote compliance of programs and activities involving minors by serving as a resource to answer questions as needed.

-- Provide appropriate training where applicable. - Maintain an inventory of all university programs and activities for minors. - Serve as a reporting mechanism for suspicious and improper activity. - Conduct site visits to assess and verify compliance. - Minors Program Advisory Committee responsibilities are as follows: - Periodically review the Clemson University Policies and Operating Standards for the protection of minors in university-affiliated programs and activities.
-Propose amendments to the policy. - In consultation with the Pre-collegiate Programs Office, provide general oversight for university affiliated youth programs and activities. - Office of Human Resources responsibilities are as follows: - · Conduct Background Checks and National Sex Offender Registry Checks in accordance with this policy. - Process Self-Disclosure of Criminal Convictions Form in accordance with this policy. - Perform Motor Vehicle Record Checks. - Office of Internal Audit responsibilities are as follows: - Conduct program reviews, which may include site visits, to assess and verify compliance.
+- Monitor compliance of the Protection of Minors in Youth Programs and Activities Policy and the Clemson University Operating Standards for - Monitor compliance of the Protection of Minors in Youth Programs and Activities Policy and the Clemson University Operating Standards for Youth Programs and Activities. - Provide strategic advice to the Minors Program Advisory Committee. - Review/revise University Operating Standards for Youth Programs and Activities to manage and mitigate risk. - · Promote compliance of programs and activities involving minors by serving as a resource to answer questions as needed. - Provide appropriate training where applicable. - · Maintain an inventory of all University programs and activities for minors. - · Serve as a reporting mechanism for suspicious and improper activity. - Conduct site visits to assess and verify compliance. - Minors Program Advisory Committee responsibilities are as follows: - Periodically review the Clemson University Policies and Operating Standards for the protection of minors in University-affiliated programs and activities.
+Propose amendments to the policy. - In consultation with the Pre-collegiate Programs Office, provide general oversight for University-affiliated youth programs and activities. - · Office of Human Resources responsibilities are as follows: - Conduct Background Checks and National Sex Offender Registry Checks in accordance with this policy. - Process Self-Disclosure of Criminal Convictions Form in accordance with this policy. - o Perform Motor Vehicle Record Checks. - · Office of Internal Audit responsibilities are as follows: - o Conduct program reviews, which may include site visits, to assess and verify compliance.

-Watch this video and follow the recommended steps for interacting responsibly with minors, and the recommended guidelines on how to identify and report abuse of a minor: youtu.be/I3VqbJG7F04.
+Watch this video and follow the recommended steps for interacting responsibly with minors, and the recommended guidelines on how to identify and report abuse of a minor: youtu.be//3VqbJG7F04.